We learn through story. We are persuaded by a good story. Our minds are intrigued when people narrate experiences.

 - Podcasts: Podcasts can be an easy way for a new audience to discover and connect with your brand if they don’t have time to read your written content every day.

-- Photography: We strongly recommend acquiring your own library of original brand photography that can be used to enrich your UVP and enhance your business storytelling.
+- Photography: We strongly recommend acquiring your own library of original brand photography that can be used to enrich your UVP and enhance your brand storytelling.
 Photography is often the first interaction your audience has with your brand, so it’s a great opportunity to draw someone in.
 It helps set the tone for your brand, and can enable you to cut through the clutter and attract attention.

 - Videography: Videos are growing in popularity, as they capture people’s attention more than any other content format.
 Videos are easily shareable across social media platforms, which is why many platforms are currently favoring videos from brands.
 While video is an effective channel, it can be a pricier decision so it’s important to determine how it fits into your overall content marketing strategy.